Miiilad/Carla_Platoon/carla_scripts/examples/how_to_use.md

+# How to use the scripts

-# pygame_control.py
+## pygame_control.py

 When running this, press "ENTER" to control the vehicle.

+## spawn_point.py

+This script is used to spawn a spectator at a specific location.